• Menu

 Molas Lake near Silverton, Colo.
 Photo: Lox & Cream Cheese

-Along the Million Dollar Highway north of Molas Pass, Molas Lake is a scenic 25-acre body of water that is located about 6 miles south of Silverton, Colorado.
-The lake is on the edge of the Weminuche Wilderness and features a popular private campground owned by the town of Silverton.
+Along the Million Dollar Highway, north of Molas Pass, Molas Lake is a scenic 25-acre body of water that is located about 6 miles south of Silverton, Colorado.
+Featuring a popular private campground owned by the town of Silverton, Molas Lake is widely regarded as one of the most scenic developed camping sites in Colorado.

 Molas Lake Silverton Colorado Sunset Panorama